w314/notes/javaNotes/javaBasics.md

 > If I define a variable within a method, how can I access its value outside of the method?

-#### `final` keyword
-> Used to define an entity that cannot be changed.

-- final variable
-  - cannot be reassigned
-  - but values in an array can still be changed
-- final method
-  - method cannot be overriden by a subclass
-- final class
-  - cannot be extended

 ### Classes

 Class members: